wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    - Use this to learn about day-to-day workflows

-<a href="#LaptopWay">B. On a macOS laptop using Docker</a>
+<a href="#LaptopWay">B. On a macOS laptop install Consul Agent</a>

-   - Use automation to install the Consult agent
+   - Use automation to install the Consul agent along with other utilities needed
-   - Use this to learn about basic CLI commands, starting/stopping the Agent, API calls, GUI menus
+   - Use this to learn about basic CLI commands, starting/stopping the Agent, API calls, GUI menus using a single server within a Docker image

 <a href="#TheHardWay">C. In a single 5-node datacenter (with Kubernetes)</a>